Security-Onion-Solutions/securityonion-docs/architecture.rst

 Management
 ~~~~~~~~~~

-The ``manager node`` runs its own local copy of :ref:`elasticsearch`, which manages cross-cluster search configuration for the deployment.
-This includes configuration for heavy nodes and search nodes (where applicable), but not forward nodes (since they do not run :ref:`elasticsearch`).
-An analyst connects to the manager node from a client workstation (typically a Security Onion virtual machine installation) to execute queries and retrieve data.
+The ``manager node`` runs :ref:`soc` and :ref:`kibana`.
+It has its own local instance of :ref:`elasticsearch`, but that's mainly used for storing :ref:`cases` data and central configuration.
+An analyst connects to the manager node from a client workstation (perhaps an :ref:`analyst-vm`) to execute queries and retrieve data.
 Please keep in mind that a dedicated manager node requires separate search nodes.

 The manager node runs the following components:

+-  :ref:`soc`
 -  :ref:`elasticsearch`
 -  :ref:`logstash`
 -  :ref:`kibana`